 Sensitive compartmented information system means a national security system authorized to process or store sensitive compartmented information.
-Source means a non-Federal supplier, or potential supplier, of products or services, at any tier.

 (b) Prohibition.
-(1) Unless an applicable waiver has been issued by the issuing official, Contractors shall not provide or use as part of the performance of the contract any covered article, or any products or services produced or provided by a source, if the covered article or the source is prohibited by an applicable FASCSA orders as follows: i.
-For solicitations and contracts awarded by a Department of Defense contracting office, DoD FASCSA orders apply.
+(1) Unless an applicable waiver has been issued by the issuing official, Contractors shall not provide or use as part of the performance of the contract any covered article, or any products or services produced or provided by a source, if the covered article or the source is prohibited by an applicable FASCSA orders as follows.